Tips For Selling Your Home

 In some cases people look to their tax assessments to assist them in determining a value.
 There are a number of things wrong with this approach, for example assessments are based on criteria unrelated to property values, so they often don’t reflect the true value of your home.
 It is quite common to find two identical homes in the same neighbourhood with drastically different tax assessment values because one was purchased more recently than the other.

-Almost two-thirds of the people who try to sell their own homes say they wouldn't do it themselves again, according to research by the National Association of Realtors.
+Almost two-thirds of the people who try to sell their own homes say they wouldn’t do it themselves again, according to research by the National Association of Realtors.
 People surveyed found that there were difficulties in determining a price, limited marketing approaches and avenues.
-As well there is a liability concern among the primary reasons they would turn to a Sales Representitive/Broker next time.
+As well there is a liability concern among the primary reasons they would turn to a Sales Representative / Broker next time.
 And quite often selling a home privately takes up more time and effort than you might have initially expected.
-Many top Sales Representitive/Broker are more than willing to assist do-it-yourself sellers with some of the paperwork, contracts, etc..
-Plus you'll have built up a relationship with an agent if problems do arise that require professional assistance.
-If you decide to work with a Sales Representitive/Broker, contact two or three.
-Explain to each that you're thinking about putting your home on the market and you'd like to meet to talk about pricing and marketing.
+Many top Sales Representative / Broker are more than willing to assist do-it-yourself sellers with some of the paperwork, contracts, etc..
+Plus you’ll have built up a relationship with an agent if problems do arise that require professional assistance.
+If you decide to work with a Sales Representative / Broker, contact two or three.
+Explain to each that you’re thinking about putting your home on the market and you’d like to meet to talk about pricing and marketing.
 By having this group “evaluation” done, you should end up with a fairly good price range to assist you in your decision.
-If a Sales Representitive/Broker's price is substantially higher or lower than the average price range, you should ask him or her to justify the estimate.
+If a Sales Representative / Broker’s price is substantially higher or lower than the average price range, you should ask him or her to justify the estimate.
 Just as you should be concerned with a price that is too low, beware of agents who gives you the highest price — they may be trying to buy your listing.
-Educated Sales Representitive/Brokers know the market, and your neighbourhood in particular.
+Educated Sales Representative / Brokers know the market, and your neighbourhood in particular.
 They will supply you with information on past sales, current listings, a marketing plan, something on their own background, and references from past clients.
 Take the time to carefully evaluate candidates on the basis of their sales experience, negotiating abilities, qualifications, enthusiasm and personality.
 One of the most important factors is to make sure the person you choose is going to put in a lot of hard work on your behalf.

 Each year, corporate North America spends billions of dollars on product and packaging design.
 The lesson here is that appearance is critical—and it would be foolish to ignore this when selling your home.
 You may not be able to change your home’s location or its floor plan, but you can do a lot to improve its appearance.
 And you should.
 The look and “feel” of your home generates a greater emotional response than any other factor.
 You may price your home to sell, but a prospective buyer reacts to what they see, hear, feel and smell.